-Where an employee wishes to access their pension scheme benefits and continue working in their existing post or another post, their request should be dealt with in accordance with the Council's policy on Flexible Retirement.
+Where an employee wishes to access their pension scheme benefits and continue working a flexible retirement request should be submitted.

 2.3 GENERAL PRINCIPLES AND CONSIDERATIONS

 Nothing in the policy can take precedence over the statutory provisions that authorise the Council to pay pension scheme benefits, statutory redundancy benefits or compensatory benefits.
 The final decision regarding any discretionary payment lies with Falkirk Council.